MartinHelmut/strex-lang/CONTRIBUTING.md

 **There is no specific naming convention for branches.**

-Add your changes and run `npm run commit` to start the commitizen cli to create a proper commit message.
+Add your changes with a proper and commitizen friendly message.
 Create a "Pull Request" on Github and be awesome! 😎

 ## Recommended workflow for release

 1. Make changes
-2. Commit those changes with `npm run commit`
+2. Commit those changes
 3. Make sure all tests turn green
 4. Create a new release with `npm run release`
 5. Push your release `git push --follow-tags origin master`